Black Ant Summary

 Your muscles need zinc for muscle contraction to occur, and for the cells to divide and grow (resulting in muscle growth).
 This is how the high levels of zinc contained in black ant contribute to the beneficial effects on power in the human body.

 Ecdysterone is an insect hormone contained in high amounts in black ant, and even in some plants.
 It is structurally very similar to androgens, and some suggest its use as a safer alternative to anabolic steroids.
-More study is needed to determine the effectiveness of this compound however.
+More study is needed to determine the effectiveness of this compound, however.

 Taking this “herb” (used in this context to describe a medicinal compound from nature) before a workout, will deliver the best results.
-The effects are generally felt fairly quickly, and build over time.
+The effects are generally felt relatively quickly, and build over time.
 Another great use is as a tonic during times of particular weakness, or for the very old or very young to generate strength, or to increase sexual activity in those with low sex drive.

 + Immune Function